Worship

 About the Venue:

 The Richfield UMC sanctuary was originally built in the late 1950s but has a contemporary look with wide and high ceilings, exposed beams, and brickwork.
 The stain glass-highlighted walls add a flair of the tradition while enhancing the space rather than taking over.
 The raised chancel area where a majority of worship leadership takes place was remodeled within the last ten years and features a newly-restored pipe organ and handmade pulpit.
-The extended sanctuary includes your homes and wherever you worship from in these distanced times.
+The extended sanctuary includes your homes and wherever you worship.

 About the Vibe: